+- 504 Referrals were Reviewed and Processed

+- 224 Unofficial Hearings conducted

+- 271 Hearings on official charges on non-detained juveniles

+- 306 Detention hearings were held

-- 828 Referrals were Reviewed and Processed - 205 Unofficial Hearings conducted - 225 Hearings on official charges on non-detained juveniles - 354 Preliminary detention/arraignment hearings and release hearings for juveniles admitted to the Detention Home - 52 Cases certified from outside of Lorain County
+- 52 Cases certified from outside of Lorain County

 Children involved in domestic violence who are admitted to the Detention Home or Turning Point Shelter are assessed by the Turning Point Shelter Social Worker, who then provides recommendations to the Court regarding risk factors and recommends services to assist the juvenile and family.
-There were 137 Domestic Violence assessments conducted to determine risk in 2016.

 Reports that are referred to the Court for consideration of Diversion Services are reviewed by the Diversion Specialist.
 These reports are Unofficial Complaints filed by parents/guardians, school officials and the public, or designated police reports that are screened through the Prosecutor's Office.
-There were 360 referrals for Diversion Services in 2016.
+There were 396 referrals for Diversion Services in 2017.
 Each referral is reviewed and handled on an individual basis.
-Forty-nine (49) families availed themselves of actual Diversion services.
-These cases may require an initial contact with a parent or legal guardian, filing as a Record Purpose matter, unofficial conference with the Diversion Specialist (the Diversion Specialist held 175 conferences with juveniles and their parent/guardian), referral for community resources for assistance, follow-up contact, possible official legal charges or Court supervision based on a Status offense (an act that would not be illegal if committed by an adult).
-Thirty (30) families were referred to the Parent Management Training program and nine (9) families were referred for services within the home through the Pro-Kids program for diversion cases.
+Sixty-eight (68) families availed themselves of actual Diversion services.
+These cases may require an initial contact with a parent or legal guardian, filing as a Record Purpose matter, unofficial conference with the Diversion Specialist (the Diversion Specialist held 224 conferences with juveniles and their parent/guardian), referral for community resources for assistance, follow-up contact, possible official legal charges or Court supervision based on a Status offense (an act that would not be illegal if committed by an adult).
+Thirty-seven (37) families were referred for services within the home through the Pro-Kids program for diversion cases.